 My Grandfather was dead, and I could be next.
-I was a soft target, and accidents could be easily arranged, and explained away.
+I was a soft target, and accidents could be easily arranged and explained away.
 Did I want to wait?
 Grandfather certainly hadn’t wanted to, nor did he seemed to want me to delay.
-It had just been poor timing that the program had not advanced in time to save him.
+It had just been unfortunate timing that the program had not advanced in time to save him.

-I heard Grandfather’s voice again as it said, “I would prefer that you too move forward with this without delay, it is that important.”
+I heard Grandfather’s voice again as it said, “I would prefer that you to move forward with this without delay, it is that important.”

-I heard Adam speak again, saying, “Do you wish to have further primate studies to evaluate the progress firsthand?
-The last 100 test cases have survived extensive trauma, disease, and toxicity issues.
+I heard Adam speak again, volunteering, “Do you wish to have further primate studies to evaluate the progress firsthand?
+The last 100 test cases have survived increasingly extensive trauma, disease, and toxicity issues.
 In addition, test subjects seem to have gained better overall health.
-While analyst is incomplete, there seems to be additional unforeseen benefits noted with the conclusion of testing.
+While analyst is incomplete, there seem to be additional unforeseen benefits noted with the conclusion of testing.
 Even tests with subprime test subjects have shown marked improvements in well-being.”

 I looked around for the source of the voice, and then at Dr. Bellows thinking, “I thought you said it didn’t have a sense of humor!”

 Dr. Bellows replied, “It doesn’t.”
 I was wondering if it was Dr. Bellows that was exhibiting no sense of humor.